 To learn more about WrapCT Trainings, click here.

 In collaboration with the FAVOR Learning and Leadership Academy, families and youth are encouraged to participate in ongoing trainings about family advocacy, data, and more.
 FAVOR’s Learning and Leadership Academy provides virtual learning opportunities to guide and mentor youth and family champions interested in developing their leadership and peer support skills.

 To learn more about FAVOR, Inc. Learning and Leadership Academy, click here.

 Additional training opportunities

 Connecting to Care also offers training to child-serving professionals, families, and community members about Early Psychosis, in collaboration with the Yale Program for Specialized Treatment in Early Psychosis (STEP).
-The STEP Program operates the Connecticut Early Psychosis Learning Health Network, a statewide initiative dedicated to transforming access, care quality, and outcomes for individuals and families impacted by recent onset psychosis.
+The STEP Program operates the STEP Learning Collaborative, a statewide initiative dedicated to transforming access, care quality, and outcomes for individuals and families impacted by recent onset psychosis.

-Through the Connecticut Early Psychosis Learning Health Network, members of the STEP program provide: (1) community education to promote awareness, early detection, and rapid access to care for early psychosis and (2) workforce development to develop a community of mental health providers to increase the capacity of psychosis treatment across Connecticut.
+Through the STEP Learning Collaborative, members of the STEP program provide: (1) community education to promote awareness, early detection, and rapid access to care for early psychosis and (2) workforce development to develop a community of mental health providers to increase the capacity of psychosis treatment across Connecticut.
 Connecting to Care works with the STEP Program to provide community education and workforce development in collaboration with Beacon Health Options and FAVOR.

-To access virtual resources on early psychosis and to learn more about the CT Early Psychosis Learning Health Network, click here.
+To access virtual resources on early psychosis and to learn more about the STEP Learning Collaborative, click here.